 We passed on growing Mangave 'Bad Hair Day' initially after getting trial plants of it from Walters Gardens in 2017, but planted one in a decorative pot in front of our sales office where it drew so much appreciation from customers that we picked it up in 2021 and have grown it ever since.
 Uniquely, in this shaded location 'Bad Hair Day' lost much of its maroon spotting but its unique narrow green soft leaves were still quite appealing and even more so when moved the plant our into more sun!
 There is a variegated sport of this plant with creamy white lines along the leaf margins that is called Mangave 'Wigging Out' PP32,712.
 We have this variegated cultivar in our Mangave collection and it is also very attractive.

-The information about Mangave 'Bad Hair Day' PP30279 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Mangave 'Bad Hair Day' PP30279 that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.